Paul Bird (cricketer)

 He played for McKinnon Cricket Club in Melbourne, Australia in 1993 and 1995 – winning their bowler of the year both seasons.

-Bird played club cricket for Chippenham CC in the West of England Premier League division one in 1999 and 2000.
-He played for Claverham CC, in Somerset, from 2001 to 2018 and helped them win the Bristol and Somerset League in 2004 and 2015.
+Bird played club cricket for Chippenham CC in the West of England Premier League (WEPL) division one in 1999 and 2000.
+He played for Claverham CC, in Somerset, from 2001 to 2018 and helped them win the WEPL league (the Bristol and Somerset League) in 2004 and 2015.
 He retired from playing cricket at the end of the 2018 season.

 Bird has two children, Alice and Harry, both of whom also play cricket.
-Alice and Harry play their youth team cricket for Weston-super-Mare CC.
-Alice has played for Somerset CCC girls since 2017 and she played 4 T20 games for Somerset Women at the age of 14 in 2020.
-She has been in the Somerset CCC girls Emerging Players’ Programme since the 2021 season.
-And she was selected for the Western Storm EPP for the 2023 season.
-Harry has been in the Somerset CCC boys pathway since 2021.
+Alice and Harry play their youth team and senior cricket for Bristol CC.
+Alice played for Somerset CCC Women from 2020-2024, making her debut for the Women's team at the age of 14.
+She was selected in the Western Storm Emerging Players' Programme in the 2023 and 2024 seasons.
+She left Somerset CCC Women at the end of 2024 and joined Gloucestershire CCC Women for the 2025 season.
+She took 11 wickets for Gloucestershire Women in Tier 2 cricket in the 2025 season.
+Alice has been a Loughborough University student and cricketer since 2024.
+In 2025 Harry was selected for his sixth year in the Somerset CCC boys pathway and was also selected for Somerset's Emerging Players' Programme.

 Paul worked in sales and marketing for Imperial Tobacco for 20 years and for 9 years he owned the Cuban Cigar Specialist 'Birds of Baldwin Street' in the city centre of Bristol.

-He now works as cricket and coaching development manager for Weston-super-Mare CC.
+He worked as cricket and coaching development manager, and as a coach, for Weston-super-Mare CC during the 2023 season.